-Listed Stock Market and Market Section Tokyo Stock Exchange, First Section Fiscal Year-End March Type of Business Electric Appliances Number of Employees (consolidated) as of the End 1.000 or more of the Previous Fiscal Year 1,000 of more Sales (consolidated) as of the End of the Previous ¥1 trillion or more Fiscal Year #1 trinion of more Number of Consolidated Subsidiaries as of the End From 100 to less than 300 of the Previous Fiscal Year From 100 to less than 500
+Listed Stock Market and Market Section Tokyo Stock Exchange, First Section

+Fiscal Year-End March

+Type of Business Electric Appliances

+Number of Employees (consolidated) as of the End of the Previous Fiscal Year 1,000 or more Sales (consolidated) as of the End of the Previous Fiscal Year ¥1 trillion or more Number of Consolidated Subsidiaries as of the End of the Previous Fiscal Year From 100 to less than 300

-4. Policy on Measures to Protect Minority Sh hareholders in Conducting Transactions with Conti rolling Shareholder
+4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controllin Shareholder 5.
+Other Special Circumstances which may have Material Impact on Corporate Governance

-Governance .
-Gu